openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/paradigm/cj-custom-components-access-restrictions.md

 # Restrictions on Access Modifiers for Custom Component Member Properties

-In state management, when component developers encapsulate custom components, the lack of clear input/output identifiers makes it impossible for callers to uniformly determine which variables should be passed as component parameters.
+In state management, when component developers encapsulate custom components, the absence of clear input/output identifiers makes it impossible for callers to uniformly determine which variables should be passed as component parameters.
 In state management, qualifiers cannot be used to modify state variables.

-Cangjie will validate the access modifiers (private/public/protected) used for member variables in custom components.
-When these modifiers are not used according to specifications, corresponding log messages will be generated.
+Cangjie validates the access modifiers (private/public/protected) used for member variables in custom components.
+When these access modifiers are not used according to specifications, corresponding log messages will be generated.

 Before reading this document, it is recommended to first read: [State Management Overview](../state_management/cj-state-management-overview.md).